griffin-oly/mongo-express/README.md

 This chart sets up two depolyments.

-One being mongodb listening on the standard port mongo-express a web interface for mongodb
+Two Deployments:

+* mongodb - MongoDB is a free and open-source cross-platform document-oriented database program.
+* mongo-express - Web GUI for accessing MongoDB

+Currently a work in progress and test for linking containers for me.